When you’re choosing which of London’s cinemas to visit, you’re going to want to look at the big picture.

 Best for: seeing new films in style

-A Grade II* listed art deco gem offering pizza, snacks, and build-your-own sundaes.
+This art deco cinema in North London is now a Grade II* listed gem offering pizza, snacks, and build-your-own sundaes.
 Besides new releases, they also screen recorded theatre, opera and ballet shows, as well as the occasional documentary and gig flick.
 And on top of that, there’s even special premiere-style screenings with Champagne receptions and a black tie dress code.

 Finsbury Park Picturehouse | Finsbury Park